silx-kit/silx/doc/source/Tutorials/fit.rst

    Optimal parameters for y fitting:
        a=2.400000, b=-9.999999, c=15.199648, d=-24.533014, e=150.000000

-The chi-square value is much improved and the results are much better, at the cost of more iterations.
+The chi-square value is substantially improved and the results are much better, at the cost of more iterations.

 .. _fitmanager-tutorial: